How to apply with the work and life experience pathway

 Learn more about the Special Tertiary Admissions Test

-3. Consider a bridging course
+3. Consider a pathway course

-You can learn more about these courses – including descriptions, entry requirements and applying directly to ACU – by choosing the specific course page from the list below:
+Learn more about these courses – including descriptions, entry requirements and applying directly to ACU – by choosing the specific course page from the list below:

 4. Mention any defence force service